The Thomas W. Briggs Foundation supports organizations whose mission aligns with one of the following Briggs focus areas:

 - New applicants and those that have not received Briggs funding in the past ten years must arrange for a site visit or telephone conference with the Foundation’s executive director well before the beginning of the funding cycles on August 1 and February 1;

-- Application.
-The Application Packet must be submitted electronically to firstname.lastname@example.org by the deadline date.
+- Application Packet.
 The documents requested in the Application Packet are:

-- Proposal: Please contact the foundation at email@example.com to receive a proposal form.
-Please use this exact form for your electronic submission (no more than 3 pages which includes the signature).
+- Proposal: Contact the foundation to receive a proposal form.
+Use this exact form for your electronic submission (no more than 3 pages which includes the signature).

 - 7 Supplementary documents Please observe the “one page” request for some of these documents.
 Please do not submit anything in color as colors do not copy well.
 The 7 Supplementary Documents are: